Tips for Painting Water and Reflections

 Make sure that you consider the differences between rivers, lakes, oceans, and puddles before you start to paint them.
 A general understanding will help you recreate them with greater ease.

-• Shallow water generally ripples and moves its course over rocks and debris.
+Shallow water generally ripples and moves its course over rocks and debris.
 This causes a complex pattern of broken reflections.
 Shallow ocean water is lighter, often turquoise in color.

 • Ripples combine the reflected colors from light and dark areas.

-• Use quick, energetic brushwork with side to side strokes of a thin brush.
+• Use quick, energetic brushwork with side-to-side strokes of a thin brush.

 • Drag paint from dark reflected objects quickly into the light areas, clean the brush, then drag the paint from the light areas back into the dark.

-• Deep water generally ebbs and flows more slowly with a smoother surface.
-This calmer water gently reflects its immediate surroundings and color of the sky.
+Deep water generally ebbs and flows more slowly with a smoother surface.
+This calmer water gently reflects its immediate surroundings and the color of the sky.
 Deep ocean water is generally very deep blackish blue.

 • Use broader brushwork with a larger flat brush